Nonprofit-Open-Data-Collective/r-crash-course/overview.md

 <br>

-*Its rich lineage can actually be traced back to work that was done at Bell Laboratories by John Chambers when creating the [S Programming Language]('https://en.wikipedia.org/wiki/S_(programming_language') that served as the inspiration and model for R. It is currently supported by a [Foundation](https://www.r-project.org/foundation/) and [large team of contributors](https://www.r-project.org/contributors.html)*
+*Its rich lineage can actually be traced back to work that was done at Bell Laboratories by John Chambers when creating the [S Programming Language]('https://en.wikipedia.org/wiki/S_(programming_language') that served as the inspiration and model for R. It is currently supported by a [Foundation](https://www.r-project.org/foundation/) and [large team of contributors](https://www.r-project.org/contributors.html), as well as [thousands of contributed packages](https://cran.r-project.org/web/views/).*

 <br>
 <hr>